Marketing Beginner Updated 2026-03-22

 What is Event Marketing?

 Event marketing promotes your brand through interactive in-person or virtual events like conferences, webinars, trade shows, and workshops.
-Learn strategies, types, and how to measure ROI.
+Learn.

 What is Event Marketing?